History of Jesús Luzardo in Timeline

 2018: Minor League Season

-In 2018, Luzardo played across three levels, including the Stockton Ports, Midland RockHounds, and Nashville Sounds, combining for a 10–5 record with a 2.88 ERA and 129 strikeouts.
-He was named to the Texas League's mid and post-season All-Star teams and selected for the All-Star Futures Game.
+In 2018, Luzardo played across three levels, including Stockton Ports, Midland RockHounds, and Nashville Sounds.
+He had a 10-5 record with a 2.88 ERA and 129 strikeouts, earning him spots on the Texas League's mid and post-season All-Star teams and selection for the All-Star Futures Game.

 June 11, 2019: Return to the Mound

-On June 11, 2019, after recovering from injury, Luzardo returned to the mound with Class A-Advanced Stockton, allowing one run over seven innings spanning two outings with 11 strikeouts before being promoted to the Triple A Las Vegas Aviators.
+On June 11, 2019, after recovering from a strained rotator cuff, Jesús Luzardo returned to the mound with Class A-Advanced Stockton, allowing one run over seven innings in two outings with 11 strikeouts, leading to a promotion to the Triple-A Las Vegas Aviators.

-On September 9, 2019, the Athletics selected Luzardo's contract and promoted him to the major leagues.
+On September 9, 2019, the Athletics selected Jesús Luzardo's contract and promoted him to the major leagues for the first time.

 2019: MLB Debut